pret/pokered/FEATURES.md

 - TMs are all useful attacks
 - Level up movesets vastly improved for all pokemon
 - Bag size increased to 30 up from 20
+- PC item space increase to 60 up from 50
 - You can deposit items to your PC directly from the items menu by pressing START on the item you wish to deposit.
 Technology is amazing!
 Now items can be stored wirelessly!

 ![Deposit Item From Start Menu](/screenshots/deposit_item_from_menu.png?raw=true)